Mongol invasions of Japan

 Major military efforts were taken by Kublai Khan of the Yuan dynasty in 1274 and 1281 to conquer the Japanese archipelago after the submission of the Korean kingdom of Goryeo to vassaldom.
 Ultimately a failure, the invasion attempts are of macro-historical importance because they set a limit on Mongol expansion and rank as nation-defining events in the history of Japan.
-The invasions are referred to in many works of fiction and are the earliest events for which the word kamikaze ("divine wind") is widely used, originating in reference to the two typhoons faced by the Yuan fleets.
+The invasions are referred to in many works of fiction and are the origin of the word kamikaze (神風 "divine wind"), first used to describe the typhoons that destroyed the Mongol invasion fleets in the 13th century.
+The term was later adopted in the 20th century to describe Japanese pilots who deliberately crashed their aircraft into enemy warships during the last years of World War II.

 The invasions were one of the earliest cases of gunpowder warfare outside of China.
 One of the most notable technological innovations during the war was the use of explosive, hand-thrown bombs.

 Background

-After a series of Mongol invasions of Korea between 1231 and 1281, Goryeo signed a treaty in favor of the Mongols and became a vassal state.
-Kublai was declared Khagan of the Mongol Empire in 1260 (although that was not widely recognized by the Mongols in the west) and established his capital at Khanbaliq (within modern Beijing) in 1264.
+After a series of Mongol invasions of Korea between 1231 and 1281, Goryeo signed a treaty favouring the Mongols and became a vassal state.
+Kublai was declared Khagan of the Mongol Empire in 1260, although it was not widely recognized by the Mongols in the west, and established his capital at Khanbaliq (now in Beijing) in 1264.